-Malik walked up the stairs and stood behind Star.
+Malik walked up the stairs and stood behind Star, grabbing one of Mia’s chunky hands.
 “Hey pretty baby.
 You lettin’ these bad little girls teach you the wrong thing?” he asked jokingly with a giggle.
 “Star, you bein’ nice to my friend, right?”

 “Boy stop.
 I’m letting her stay here, right?
 I’m the nicest person in the world to her right now.”

 Mariah pipped up, “Oh and by the way, I do have a job.
 I don’t make much, but I should be able to give you something toward rent starting next month.
 I’ve been asking my boss to switch me to full-time hours.
-Maybe he will now, when I tell him I was evicted.”
+Maybe he will now, when I tell him my situation.”

 “Don’t worry about all that.
 You just focus on saving your money, because you can’t stay forever.”
 She handed the baby back to Mariah and exited to her room.
 Shortly after, the roaring joy inside Bella’s room resumed and continued for most of the night.
 Star didn’t know how to feel about her new guests; the jury was still out.
 What she did know was they were nothing like she expected.